DO YOU WANT TO VISIT METFILM SCHOOL LONDON?

-Through a combination of lectures, masterclasses, reflective practice and self-directed learning, everything you learn will be put into practice through a wide range of practical, industry-focused exercises and productions.
-You will also collaborate with our filmmaking students who will create material which you will be involved in.
-You will leave the course with a showreel, headshots and CV.
+Through a combination of lectures, seminars, reflective practice and self-directed learning, everything you learn will be put into practice through a wide range of practical, industry-focused exercises and productions.
+You will also collaborate with our filmmaking students who will create material which you will have the opportunity to be involved in.
+You will leave the course with a showreel and CV.

 - Career skills.
-Secure employment in the creative screen industries with first-hand practical guidance from working industry professionals
+Secure employment in the creative screen industries with first-hand practical guidance from industry professional tutors.

 - High-calibre guest speakers and tutors.
-Learn from the best industry professionals.
+Learn from the best ‘Industry guest speakers and masterclasses’.

-- Intensive and fast.
+- Immersive and fast.
 Complete your course in just two years and start working in the industry sooner

-The course is divided into six learning areas which focus on a variety of screen acting forms and include collaborative productions with our filmmaking students.
-These productions include short form, episodic, stage to screen, long form and your graduation project.*
+The course is divided into six learning themes which focus on a variety of screen acting forms and include collaborative productions with our filmmaking students as well as your own production opportunities.
+The themes are all woven into the modular structure of the course.
+These productions include Short Form, Episodic, Genre, Long Form and your Graduation project.

 - Story and Script.
-Interpreting a Script, Analysis, Subtext, Improvisation, Classic Text & Theatre.
-During this module, you will explore the fundamentals of good storytelling, create characters, understand how to analyse scripts and engage with subtext.
+In these modules, you will explore the fundamentals of good storytelling, create characters, understand how to write and analyse scripts and work with subtext.